Flatland (2007 Ehlinger film): Plot

-The family prepares for another anxious night, only to be terrified by the sudden appearance of A Sphere, CEO of Messiah, Inc. A Sphere declares that A Square is his apostle of the Three Dimensions and privately begins to explain things to him.
-A Square refuses to entertain the notion of three dimensions, resorting to violence with A Sphere.
-A Sphere decides the only way to convince A Square of the three dimensions is to show him.
+A Square awakens to learn that the deadly riots originated in the Senate meeting that B Square was attending.
+He scours the city, now under martial law, seeking B Square.
+The family prepares for another night, only to be terrified by the sudden appearance of A Sphere, CEO of Messiah, Inc, who has chosen A Square to convince Flatland about the existence of the three-dimensional Spaceland.
+A Sphere plucks A Square out of Flatland, finally making him understand the third dimension.

-Suddenly and painfully, A Square is plucked out of his dimension and into Spaceland.
-After the initial shock, the reality of 3 dimensions becomes clear to A Square, along with the possibility of locating his brother from his newfound vantage point.
 Having business himself at the Great Hall, A Sphere brings A Square to look for his brother there.
 On their arrival, A Sphere expounds upon three dimensions to President Circle and the Priests, who anticipated this event.
-After rejecting A Sphere's message and attempting to kill him, the Flatland leaders execute all who have witnessed the event, except B Square, who is imprisoned for life on pain of death in exchange for his silence while his brother watches from high above Flatland.
+After rejecting A Sphere's message and attempting to kill him, the Flatland leaders execute all who have witnessed the event, except B Square, who is imprisoned for life on pain of death in exchange for his silence.

 Realizing that time in Spaceland is short, at least for A Square, A Sphere brings him to Messiah, Inc. to finish his education on the gospel of Three Dimensions.
-Enthralled by the complex world of Spaceland, A Square posits further about 4 dimensions and so forth to A Sphere, who dismisses it as nonsense.
+Enthralled by the complex world of Spaceland, A Square posits about the existence of even higher dimension, which A Sphere dismisses.
 Meanwhile, A Square's intrusion into Spaceland has become a national emergency, which prompts the Spaceland Senate to call to him to appear for a hearing, to explain this breach of protocol of bringing a Flatlander into their midst.
 They claim that it will be viewed as an act of, and provocation for, war by their enemies, the X-Axis.

-During the hearing, A Square also learns that the X-Axis considers the Great Senate as weak, because they have allowed the continued existence of his own world, Flatland, which they view as an abomination.
+A Square learns that the X-Axis wants to destroy Flatland as they consider it an abomination, contrary to the beliefs of the Great Senate.
 As the debate rages, an ailing A Square tries to explain his theory of multiple dimensions to an unsympathetic crowd.
 Air-raid sirens wail as A Square collapses from the overwhelming effects of gravity on his two-dimensional body and chaos ensues.